 I’m pretty sure “cheese” is my middle name.

 Not a day goes by where I don’t have cheese.

 And I have at least 5 varieties in our fridge at all times.

 Heck, this year I even have a cheese advent calendar.
 No kidding.

-So, when I combined spicy monterey jack cheese with yummy black beans, sweet corn and salsa to make these vegetarian quesadillas I knew I had a winner.
+So, when I combined spicy Monterey jack cheese with yummy black beans, sweet corn and salsa to make these black bean quesadillas I knew I had a winner.

-Just like my refried bean quesadillas, these don’t last long.
+Just like my refried bean quesadillas, these black bean quesadillas don’t last long.

 Ingredients for Black Bean Quesadillas

 - Olive oil or vegetable oil